Tracy Edwards

 Tracy Edwards, MBE (born 5 September 1962) is a British sailor.
-In 1989 she skippered the first all-female crew in the Whitbread Round the World Yacht Race, becoming the first woman to receive the Yachtsman of the Year Trophy and was appointed MBE.
+In 1989 she skippered the first all-female crew in the Whitbread Round the World Yacht Race in Maiden, becoming the first woman to receive the Yachtsman of the Year Trophy and was appointed MBE.
 She has written two books about her experiences.

 Early life

 Edwards spent her early years in Pangbourne, England, with dreams of becoming a ballet dancer like her mother, but began to get into trouble after the death of her father when she was 10 and her subsequent relocation with her mother and stepfather to Wales.
 She was educated at The Highlands School, Reading and Gowerton Comprehensive School.
 She left home and backpacked across Europe at the age of 16 after her expulsion from school, then signed on as a stewardess of a yacht in Piraeus, which was her introduction to sailing.

 Sailing

 During a stopover in the United States she met King Hussein I of Jordan, who encouraged her to pursue her idea of entering the Whitbread round-the-world yacht race with an all-female crew, and who would later arrange a sponsorship from Royal Jordanian Airlines, funding that allowed her yacht Maiden to compete in the race.
 Prior to this, Edwards served in several positions on other yachts, including deckhand and first mate, before entering her first Whitbread in the 1985–1986 competition.
 She began as the cook aboard the Norsk Data GB and in the second leg transferred to the Atlantic Privateer, also as cook.

 Based on the small ratio of women in the race – five out of 200 – she determined to enter in 1989 with an entirely female crew.
 She recruited a 12-woman crew and mortgaged her home to buy a second-hand, 10-year-old, 58-foot yacht and refurbish it, renaming it Maiden.
 It finished second in its class, winning two out of six individual legs of the race.
 As a result, she garnered worldwide attention and praise and was awarded the Yachtsman of the Year Trophy and an MBE honour.
 In 1990, Edwards detailed her story in the book, Maiden, co-authored with Tim Madge.

 Thereafter, Edwards started a family and began managing sailing programmes.
 In 2000 she undertook a new round-the-world sailing venture, Maiden 2, an attempt to claim the Jules Verne Trophy with a 110-foot maxi catamaran.
 This attempt ended with the boat being dismasted off of the coast of Chile.
-Edwards was then involved in the organization of a new round-the world race, Oryx Quest, in 2005 in Qatar.
+Edwards was then involved in the organisation of a new round-the world race, Oryx Quest, in 2005 in Qatar.
 This was the first time a round-the-world race had started and finished in the Middle East, based in Doha.
 After the successful event, which saw four of the fastest multihulls compete, Edwards was forced into bankruptcy when the Qatari sponsor dissolved their company and refused payment.
 She had personally borrowed £8m from the bank to help fund the event.